The Feast of Trumpets and the Day of Atonement remind us that God will bring the greatest powers of humanity to nothing.

 Though Solomon had been coronated, there was still business to take care of before his reign could begin in earnest.
 After this trio of conspirators was dealt with—along with Shimei, who had cursed David during the rebellion of Absalom (vv.
 36–46)—we are then told, “Thus the kingdom was established in the hand of Solomon” (v.
 46).
 And it is after these things that God visits Solomon in a dream and grants him the wisdom that makes his remarkable reign possible.

-Just as Solomon still had a trio of throne-grabbing traitors to deal with even after he was coronated king at the shofar's sound, so, too, will Jesus Christ have business to take care of.
-God's word provides the details of what transpires between the last trumpet—the declaration of Christ as king and the transformation of the Church of God—and the ultimate removal of Satan the Devil and his own co-conspirators, the False Prophet and the Beast.
-In the same way that Solomon's inauguration did not end Adonijah's schemes and plans to have the throne for himself, we find that, just because Christ has been declared king over all the kingdoms of the world (Revelation 11:15), the Devil—the former possessor of that position (Luke 4:6)—does not plan to give up all he has worked for over 6,000 years without a fight.
+Just as Solomon still had a trio of throne-grabbing traitors to deal with even after he was coronated king at the shofar’s sound, so, too, will Jesus Christ have business to take care of.
+God’s word provides the details of what transpires between the last trumpet—the declaration of Christ as king and the transformation of the Church of God—and the ultimate removal of Satan the devil and his own co-conspirators, the false prophet and the beast.
+In the same way that Solomon’s inauguration did not end Adonijah’s schemes and plans to have the throne for himself, we find that, though Christ has been declared king over all the kingdoms of the world (Revelation 11:15), the devil—the former possessor of that position (Luke 4:6)—does not plan to give up all he has worked for over 6,000 years without a fight.

-And since the Feast of Trumpets and the Day of Atonement occur so close to each other on God's calendar—on the first and tenth days of the seventh month—the momentous events that occur between the declaration of Christ's authority and the putting away of Satan must occur at a breathtaking pace!
+And since the Feast of Trumpets and the Day of Atonement occur so close to each other on God’s calendar—on the first and tenth days of the seventh month, respectively—the momentous events that occur between the declaration of Christ’s authority and the putting away of Satan must occur at a breathtaking pace.

 Revelation 15 tells us that, after the seventh trumpet is blown, seven plagues are to be released on the earth, in which “the wrath of God is complete” (v.
 1).
 Golden bowls “full of the wrath of God” are given by one of the four “living creatures” that surround God’s throne to seven angels (vv.
 6–7), and they are commanded, “Go and pour out the bowls of the wrath of God on the earth” (Revelation 16:1).